LAL/trackml-library/README.md

 ### Additional detector geometry information

+The detector is built from silicon slabs (or modules) (rectangular or trapezoïdal), arranged in cylinders and disks, which measure the position (or hits) of the particles that cross them.
-The detector modules that measure particles and generated the hits are organized into detector groups or volumes identified by a volume id.
+The detector modules are organized into detector groups or volumes identified by a volume id.
 Inside a volume they are further grouped into layers identified by a layer id.
 Each layer can contain an arbitrary number of detector modules, the smallest geometrically distinct detector object, each identified by a module_id.
-Within each group detector modules are of the same type have e.g. the same granularity.
+Within each group, detector modules are of the same type have e.g. the same granularity.
 All simulated detector modules are so-called semiconductor sensors that are build from thin silicon sensor chips.
 Each module can be represented by a two-dimensional,